 - I stayed at the East Gate Motel in Whitney.
 It’s run by a wildlife photographer who has excellent tips of where to go in the park

-- Eastern Ontario Birding is running 2 more trips to Algonquin Park this winter.
-Trip details can be found here
+- Eastern Ontario Birding runs winter birding trips to Algonquin Park.
+Details can be found here

 - For the latest bird sightings, check out the Algonquin Park Birding Report